COSC-499-W2023/year-long-project-team-20/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm test`
+### `npx cypress open`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about [running tests](https://docs.cypress.io/guides/getting-started/opening-the-app) for more information.

 ### `npm run build`